Magic Offense Wins Shootout vs. Bulls to Stay Perfect at Home

 But in a flip of the Magic's usual winning script, the Orlando offense overwhelmed an opponent.

+"Our ability to get to the paint," Magic coach Jamahl Mosley began postgame, "we got 60 points in the paint.
+We shoot 28 free throws.
+I think that's something that's one of our staples.
+So our ability to get to the paint, then spray out for the feet-set threes, and we got a lot of them up because the pace of the game was forcing that.
+We get downhill; they collapse, [and] we got to the free-throw line some, but our ability to pass the ball out and guys were getting open looks – very good looks."

-In his return to the lineup after a one-game absence, Jalen Suggs scored a career-high 31 points and added seven assists.
+In his return to the lineup after a one-game absence due to a hamstring strain, Suggs scored a career-high 31 points and added seven assists.

 Backcourt partner Kentavious Caldwell-Pope also had his highest-scoring night in a Magic uniform (24 points, six threes), and Franz Wagner scored 21.